 Water cleans us, makes our coffee, we’re made of it, and therefore can’t live without it.

-One of the most common concerns of our customers is around the period they will have to endure without the most important of substances, water, throughout the work period.
+One of the most common concerns of our customers is around the period they will have to endure without this most important of substances.
 Not to worry, you won’t have to.